thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

     @messages = Message[:title]

-Make sure to add `:messages` to the `attr_reader` line and then change render to the following:
+Make sure to add `:messages` to the `attr_reader` line and then change `render` to the following:

     ui.message(0, 0, messages[:name])
     ui.message(7, 1, messages[:by])
     handle_choice prompt

 Now to finish up, add `require`s in `main.rb` for `yaml`, `data_loader`, and `messages`.
 When you run the program again it should still function like our previous implementation.

-### Chapter 8 - Setting the role
+### Chapter 8 - Role call

-For a game like NetHack, there's a lot of information that goes in to creating a character.
-From a top level, a character will have a role, race, gender, and alignment.
+For a game like NetHack, there is a lot of information that goes in to creating a character.
+From a top level, a character will have a role, race, gender and alignment.
 Each of these traits will determine how a game session will play.

 We'll start by allowing the player to choose their role.
-In NetHack these are the roles a player can select:
+In NetHack, these are the roles a player can select:

 ![selection](images/role.png?raw=true =600x)

-We'll be implementing all of these.
-Looking at this list, you should immediately be thinking "data."
-We're going to create another data file to hold information for our roles.
-To start we're just going to give each role a name and a hotkey.
+We will implement all of these.
+Looking at this list, "data" should immediately come to mind.
+We're going to create another data file to hold the information for our roles.
+To start with, we're going to give each role a `name` and a `hotkey`.
 Create `data/roles.yaml` with the following:

     ---
     - name: Acheologist